 Here are a few things to consider:

-Chance is always unexpected or unpredictable.
+Luck is always unexpected or unpredictable.
 People have no power over it.
 Some gamblers may think they can control luck or develop enough skill to gain the upper hand.
-But nothing that you can learn or do will make you luckier.
-Luck is just that—luck.

 Does one round affect the next?